su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Problem Setup

-In this problem, we study the flow and mixing properties along the static kenic mixer.
+In this problem, we study the flow and mixing along the static kenic mixer.
 Then, we have the following boundary conditions at the inlets and outlet:

 - Equal Inlet Velocities (constant) = 5 m/s in normal direction (z-direction)
 - Outlet Pressure (constant) = 0 Pa
 - Inlet Temperature (both inlets) = 300 K
 - Adiabatic walls.

+In this case the energy equation is switched `OFF` as we consider two streams with the same temperature and adiabatic walls.

-The SST turbulence model is used with the default settings of freestream turbulence intensity of 5% and a turbulent-to-laminar viscosity ratio of 10.
-However, in order to highlight the new option available in SU2 of having different turbulence intensities and turbulent-to-laminar viscosity ratios, these will be given as marker inlet turbulent that will be explained in the following section.
+The SST turbulence model is used with the default settings of freestream turbulence intensity of 5% and turbulent-to-laminar viscosity ratio of 10.
+However, in order to highlight the new option available in SU2 of having different turbulence intensities and turbulent-to-laminar viscosity ratios, these will be given as marker inlets for turbulence that will be explained in the following section.

 The thermochemical properties for each gas are given below:
 * Methane: